 c) 25% of the price of the package travel if the cancellation happens within the 48 hours prior to the departure date;

-a) the cancellation is due to the fact that the number of persons enrolled for the package is less than the minimum number set in the brochure or in the package travel contract.
-In such case, the agency shall notify in written the consumer of such cancellation before the deadline set in the brochure or in the package contract or, failing this, at least 10 days prior to the departure date.
+a) the cancellation is due to the fact that the number of persons enrolled for the package is less than the minimum number set in the brochure or in the travel package contract.
+In such case, the agency shall notify in written the consumer of such cancellation before the deadline set in the brochure or in the travel package contract or, failing this, at least 10 days prior to the departure date.

 17.1.
 Where the consumer fails to communicate his decision to cancel the travel or fails to present himself at the time and place of departure, such a scenario shall be considered a “no show” scenario.
-In such a case, he shall lose his right of reimbursement of the amounts paid but not the obligation to pay to pay off the outstanding amounts.
+In such a case, he shall lose his right of reimbursement of the amounts paid but not the obligation to pay off the outstanding amounts.

 17.2.
 Notwithstanding the foregoing, if the “no show” scenario is due to force majeure, the consumer shall have the right of reimbursement of the amounts paid, less management expenses and cancellation fees.

 Death and serious illness or accident suffered by the consumer or any related person or any similar scenario that would prevent such a consumer from caring out his planned travel or giving notice to the organizer of such adverse events, shall be deemed force majeure.